LumberJocks

 Someone in the forum asked a great question which I will repeat here:

-Q. Not to be sarcastic (or stupid), but I’m not sure of the point of the cutting diagram?
+Q. What is the point of the cutting diagram?

 A. Why indeed would you want a cutting diagram?
 There are a few reasons: